mgcaret/rom4x/README.md

 Nah.
 Why not detect if the closed-apple key is pressed with ctrl+reset and clear out the RAM disk?

-  4. Provide a way to erase a messed up RAM disk.
+>  4: Provide a way to erase a messed up RAM disk.

 Well, that wasn't so bad.
 But what if the user doesn't want to erase it outright?
 Perhaps they want to try to recover some data.
 Maybe we can leave it corrupted and just boot something else.

-  5. Provide a way to skip booting the RAM disk.
+>  5: Provide a way to skip booting the RAM disk.

 Well that's at least two options, and between the two apple key+reset combinations, no room for more than one additional action, so maybe that action should be a menu.

-  6. Present a menu to the user to decide what action to take.
+>  6: Present a menu to the user to decide what action to take.

 Well since we are doing that, it's probably easy to get the IIc to try to boot whatever device you want, and maybe the user doesn't want to do any of the things on the menu.

-  7. Let the user select a variety of boot devices.
+>  7:  Let the user select a variety of boot devices.

 Hell, while we are at it, let's give some easy access to internal functionality that requires more keys to be held down or calling routines in memory with BASIC or monitor commands.

-  8. Let the user get access to the internal diagnostic routines.
+>  8:  Let the user get access to the internal diagnostic routines.

 Then, there was that guy that wanted to be able to boot an external 5.25 drive like the original //c firmware had.
+This turned out to be fairly easy to do.

-  9. Let the user boot an external 5.25 drive.
+>  9:  Let the user boot an external 5.25 drive.

 Well, I coded all the above up over the course of two days (short story, keep reading for longer version) and then I had another feature:

-  10. Don't make it too easy to trash the RAM disk accidentally by picking menu option 2 and 4.
+>  10:  Don't make it too easy to trash the RAM disk accidentally by picking menu option 2 and 4.

 Sigh.
 Now it's a real software project.